How to Learn Tagalog: 6 Effective Ways to Learn Tagalog Quickly

 Learn Tagalog with Fides

-Fides is a high school teacher in France and teaches Tagalog through conversational videos.
-Her videos are in completely in Tagalog but have English and Tagalog subtitles.
-The videos are usually short so you can watch a few every day, and there are even some videos geared toward children.
-You can check out all her videos on the Learn Tagalog with Fides YouTube channel.
+Fides is a high school teacher in France who teaches Tagalog through conversational videos.
+She speaks in Tagalog, but her videos have English and Tagalog subtitles to help you understand her content.
+Her videos are usually short so you can watch a few every day to learn essential vocabulary and grammar topics like how to ask questions, adjectives, and conjunctions.
+If you’re trying to build a foundation in Tagalog, I recommend you check out this channel.
+You can find all her videos on the Learn Tagalog with Fides YouTube channel.

 Filipino Fairy Tales